rushil-ambati/track-driver-ai/docs/docs.md

 It has been modified to read the parameters (including the input/dataset directory and output/model directory) from the `config.json` text file.

-This is done by reading all contents from the text file and converting it to a dictionary, and setting each parameter equal to that dictionary’s key with the same name as the variable.
+This is done by reading all contents from the text file and converting it to a dictionary and setting each parameter equal to that dictionary’s key with the same name as the variable.

-The augmenter class has also been modified to only apply an augmentation if that augmentation has been enabled in the config (by adding an `and` and a second conditional to the `if` statements in the public interface function).
+The augmenter class has also been modified to only apply an augmentation if that augmentation has been enabled in the config (by adding a second conditional to the `if` statements in the public interface function).

 The backend also does not output the model architecture summary (since this is the same each time).